-Our team tracks all relevant funding opportunities and related procurement developments by the National Institutes of Health, Centers for Disease Control, Department of Health and Human Services, Department of Homeland Security, Department of Defense and various EU agencies.
+Our team tracks all relevant funding opportunities and related procurement developments by the Department of Health and Human Services (HHS) and its agencies including the National Institutes of Health (NIH), the Biomedical Advanced Research and Development Authority (BARDA), and Centers for Disease Control (CDC); the Department of Defense (DoD), the Department of Homeland Security (DHS), and various EU agencies.
 The team also monitors and categorizes follow-on regulations and actual notices of procurement.
 In addition to assessing publicly announced solicitations, the team also targets specific agency organizational elements where unsolicited proposals (what industry thinks the government needs) will be most favored and accepted.
 We strategize and oversee the preparation of such unsolicited proposals, as well as responses to Requests for Information (RFIs) and Requests for Proposals (RFPs).
 Furthermore, Tiber Creek identifies and establishes opportunities for public-private partnerships (PPPs) and private-academic partnerships between companies and research universities, which create funding and partnership opportunities for our clients.

-Our team advises and assists clients with implementing both domestic and global marketing plans, including arranging meetings with health and defense ministries throughout Europe and Asia, and interacting with United Kingdom’s Health Protection Agency and Defence Science and Technology Laboratory, the World Health Organization (WHO), the European Center for Disease Prevention and Control (ECDC), the European Agency for the Evaluation of Medical Products (EMEA), and governments in the Middle East, Asia, Australia, Israel, and Canada.
+Our team advises and assists clients with implementing both domestic and global marketing plans, including arranging meetings with health and defense ministries throughout Europe and Asia, and interacting with Public Health England (PHE) and Defense Science and Technology Laboratory (DSTL) in the United Kingdom, the World Health Organization (WHO), the European Center for Disease Prevention and Control (ECDC), the European Agency for the Evaluation of Medical Products (EMEA), and governments in the Middle East, Asia, Australia, Israel, and Canada.

 Our team develops procurement opportunities for our clients by helping federal agencies shape their requirements.
-We provide bidding advice and, through our strategic alliances, guide the actual proposal preparation process including providing “red team” final proposal reviews through submission to ensure responsiveness to government requirements.
+In partnership with our strategic relationships who offer formal bid and proposal preparation services, we help guide the actual proposal preparation process including providing “red team” final proposal reviews through submission to ensure responsiveness to government requirements.

 With the ever-evolving natures of government funding, industry regulation, and biological research, we have increasingly been called on to conduct in-depth reviews of company portfolios to both identify potential areas for portfolio growth, and to link current internal projects with external funding and marketing opportunities.
 This work includes both potential funding procurement opportunities that are currently being overlooked, as well as tactical analysis for initiatives such as intellectual property licensing and means of increasing the value of an institution’s research potential.